 Tim McCormack is a partner in Constantine Cannon’s Washington, DC office.
 He specializes in representing whistleblowers in “qui tam” lawsuits brought under the Federal and various state False Claims Acts and claims made under the Internal Revenue Service’s whistleblower program.
 Mr. McCormack is a recognized expert and frequent author and speaker on issues related to health care reimbursement and coding, provider contracting, commercial and government managed care programs (including Medicare Advantage risk adjustment fraud), the Stark and Anti-Kickback laws, and the use of data and analytics in the detection and remediation of fraud.
 He joined Constantine Cannon in June 2015.
 Previously, he was a partner at Phillips & Cohen, LLP.
 His clients have successfully helped the United States and various states recover hundreds of millions of dollars.
 To learn more about Mr. McCormack, click here.

-Jessica T. Moore is in the San Francisco office of Constantine Cannon LLP.
+Jessica T. Moore is a partner in the San Francisco office of Constantine Cannon LLP.
 Ms. Moore has extensive litigation and trial experience in whistleblower matters and complex cases.
 She brings significant analytical and investigative expertise to her representation of clients.